Effect of the Quark-Gluon Vertex on Dynamical Chiral Symmetry Breaking

-For the 1PI quark-gluon vertex the simplest choice is to replace the fermion-boson vertex by free (tree-level) vertex, which is known as the rainbow truncation.
-This (bare) vertex satisfies WGTI only in massless quenched approximation in the Landau gauge \cite{Kizilersu:2013hea}.
-The simplicity of that choice brings many deficiencies, such as the lack of information about DCSB on its structure (no explicit appearance of the quark mass function in the vertex dressing).
-Moreover, the associated dressed quark anomalous chromomagnetic moment is strictly zero.
-These drawbacks can be compensated by a proper choice of parameters for the effective gluon propagator, obtaining an excellent description of pseudoscalars and light vector mesons, see \cite{Maris:1999nt,Chang:2011ei}, for example.
-However, a proper description of axial vector mesons can not be achieved, since the bare vertex lacks a proper enhancement of spin-orbit splitting in the meson spectrum, provided by the DCSB \cite{Chang:2009zb,Lu:2017cln}.
+For the 1PI QGV, the simplest choice is to replace the fully dressed fermion-boson vertex by its tree level counterpart.
+Along with the ladder approximation of the meson Bethe-Salpeter equation, it corresponds to the rainbow-ladder truncation.
+Even in the abelian case of QED, this (bare) vertex manages to satisfy the corresponding WGFTI~\cite{Ward:1950xp,Green:1953te,Fradkin:1955jr,Takahashi:1957xn} only in the chirally symmetric phase in the Landau gauge and in the leading log approximation for the wave-function renormalization~\cite{Bashir:1994az}.
+For these particular choices and limits, it ensures $Z(p^2;\mu^2)=1$ and $M(p^2)=0$.
+The simplicity of this choice brings even further undesirable features.
+It obviously lacks all those six basis structures which are dynamically generated through DCSB.
+Moreover, the associated dressed quark anomalous chromomagnetic moment and electromagnetic {\em distribution} in the infrared, associated with DCSB, is much less than what is required from observed hadron phenomenology~\cite{Chang:2010hb}.
+Some of these drawbacks can be compensated by a proper choice of parameters in the effective gluon propagator to render good description of pseudoscalar and light vector meson spectra~\cite{Chang:2011ei}.
+However, this is not the case with axial vector mesons, since the bare vertex lacks a proper enhancement of the spin-orbit splitting in this channel.